panel-live-server¶

 Two execution methods¶

-- Panel — explicit
+- Server — explicit

 .servable()calls for multi-component dashboards with reactive widgets